vtsyvina/CliqueSNV/README.md

 1.5.3
 - Improved handling of SNPs graph for cliques search (should significantly improve performance on long references >5000 long)

+1.5.4
+- Better memory management, some performance improvements
+- new "-rn" output parameter

 ## Any questions
 With any questions. please, contact: v.tsyvina@gmail.com